paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

     (ii) has not remarried.

-(5) The term “telework” has the meaning given the term in section 6501.

-(4) 1 The term “spouse of an employee of the Department of Defense” means an individual who is married to an employee of the Department of Defense who is transferred in the interest of the Government from one official station within the Department to another within the Department (that is outside of normal commuting distance) for permanent duty.
+(7) The term “spouse of an employee of the Department of Defense” means an individual who is married to an employee of the Department of Defense who is transferred in the interest of the Government from one official station within the Department to another within the Department (that is outside of normal commuting distance) for permanent duty.

+(8) The term “telework” has the meaning given the term in section 6501.

 **(b) Appointment Authority.—** The head of an agency may appoint noncompetitively—

 (1) a spouse of a member of the Armed Forces on active duty;

-(2) a spouse of a disabled or deceased member of the Armed Forces; or
+(2) a spouse of a disabled or deceased member of the Armed Forces;

-(3) 22 So in original.
-Two pars.
-(3) have been enacted. a spouse of a member of the Armed Forces on active duty, or a spouse of a disabled or deceased member of the Armed Forces, to a position in which the spouse will engage in remote work.
+(3) a spouse of a member of the Armed Forces on active duty, or a spouse of a disabled or deceased member of the Armed Forces, to a position in which the spouse will engage in remote work;

-(3) 2 a spouse of an employee of the Department of Defense.
+(4) a spouse of an employee of the Department of Defense, including to a position in which the spouse will engage in remote work; or

+(5) a covered spouse to a position in which the covered spouse will engage in remote work.

 **(c) Special Rules Regarding Spouse of a Disabled or Deceased Member of the Armed Forces.—**